Progress Report

 Description: The forests that once spanned the Nedothril Coast have long been cleared to make way for Indoril industry.
 Various fields and towns dot the region, and ships travelling the Padomaic Ocean sail along its shores.
 The populace is industrious but inwardly focused, and though their goods are transported far and wide, outside influences have had little impact on them.
 The hamlet called Seitur and the small port of Enamor Dayn are located along the coast and the latter offers a ferry service to the island and town of Gorne.

-Although there are few concrete plans yet for a post-redo Nedothril, there is general agreement that the area needs a full aesthetic overhaul.
-The region will likely be widened to the west and south and form the heavily-cultivated middle part of the eastern Morrowind muflats.
+Post-redo Nedothril will receive a full aesthetic overhaul, becoming part of the large eastern Morrowind mudflats, its signature being porous rock formations jutting out of the coastal muds.
 Nedothril will also include the second-largest Indoril-controlled city, Mervayan, on the mouth of the Orethan river.
 Built in the Velothi style, this will be a point of departure for Indoril export goods and one of the major trade ports on Morrowind’s east coast.
+The region is planned to be released alongside the revamped Necrom in the third part of our Indoril overhaul.

-Hence, a controversial proposal has been made to essentially move Lan Orethan towards the south, and give it a hue shift and asset makeover.
-This way, a new region will be formed acting as a buffer between the gentle Alt Orethan and the deadly Deshaan Plains – the Amber Forest.
+Description: An orange-leafed forest of trees that leak sap all year round, leading to amber-like formations on cliff sides.
+Borders Almalexia to the north and the fertile Deshaan plains to the south.
 This forest will be populated mostly by small, unaligned Velothi villages, with the Indoril keeping their influence subtle in order to not upset the prickly Dres clansteads just to the south.

 Velothis District